 To better understand the nature of accrual accounting, understand first that each company's accounting system starts with a chart of accounts.
-This chart is in fact simply as a list—the complete list—of the company's accounts.
-The chart of accounts for even a small business may very well include a hunredEven a small business will probably include
+This chart is simply as a list—the complete list—of the company's accounts.
+The chart of accounts for even a small business may very well include a hundred.

 Every account in the chart, moreover, belongs to one of five account categories as Exhibit 1 shows:

 |1.
 Asset account||Increases (adds to) account balance||Decreases (subtracts from) account balance|

 |2.
 Liability account||Decreases (subtracts from) account balance||Increases (adds to) account balance|

 |3.
 Equity account||Decreases (subtracts from) account balance||Increases (adds to) account balance|

 |4.
 Revenue account||Decreases (subtracts from) account balance||Increases (adds to) account balance|

 |5.
 Expense account||Increases (adds to) account balance||Decreases (subtracts from) account balance|

 |Exhibit 1.
 The accrual-base accounting system includes five categories of accounts.
 A debit transaction increases the balance in Asset accounts and Expense accounts.
 A credit transaction increases the balance in Liability accounts, Equity accounts, and Revenue accounts.|

 Note also that only two kinds of impact are possible on any account—a debit or a credit.
 Note also that debits and credits have different impacts in different account categories.